 If you live in a state that supports Scholarship Granting Organizations (SGO) and some portion of your charitable giving is directed to K-12 private schools, you could have the makings for a beautiful partnership.
 Seventeen states now offer scholarship tax credit programs that allow both individuals and corporations to earn additional tax credits as a result of their gifts.

 First, it’s important to note that SGO contributions do not fund vouchers and are not associated with other school voucher programs.
 Rather, the School Scholarship Tax Credit Program was created to accept donations from individuals and corporations who wish to fund need-based K-12 scholarships in exchange for state tax credits.
 Here’s how they work.
 Each school year, participating states’ Departments of Revenue set aside a pool of tax credits specifically for the Tax Credit Scholarship program.
-Tax credits are allotted on a first come, first served basis.
+Tax credits are allotted on a first-come, first-served basis.
 Once all credits have been claimed, no more will be allotted until the next fiscal/school year.
-Indiana is currently offering $12.5 million in tax credits, which became available on July 1, 2017.
+Indiana is currently offering $18.5 million in tax credits, which became available on July 1, 2022.

 It is typical for these credits to run out long before the deadline, and here’s why.
 In addition to the potential federal tax deduction for charitable contributions made directly to a private or parochial school, donations to an SGO also earn a 50% state tax credit.
-In certain situations, routing charitable contributions through a SGO could result in a scenario like this:
+In certain situations, routing charitable contributions through an SGO could result in a scenario like this:

 Without SGO: Henry gives $10,000 to his local parish school and gets a 25% deduction on his federal tax return.
 The school gets $10,000, and Henry’s net contribution after his tax deduction is $7,500.

 With SGO: Instead of donating directly to the school, Henry contributes $10,000 to the SGO that supports his parish school.
 The school still gets $10,000, and in addition to Harry’s federal tax deduction, he also receives a 50% state tax credit.
 This brings Henry’s net contribution down to just $2,500 (scenario for reference purposes only).
 While other tax factors will influence the exact accounting and results will not be the same for every taxpayer, “With SGO” illustrates the best potential outcome of the School Scholarship Tax Credit Program.